 Maybe it seems somebody that music here is too loud, but you stop paying attention when you get food.

-Today we study Agadir, walk, travel further, swim in the ocean on the beach of Legzira.
-And for dinner - back to Agadir, the fresh gifts of the sea are beautiful!
+Today we explore Agadir, take a walk, travel further, swim in the ocean at Legzira beach.
+And for dinner, back to Agadir, fresh seafood is beautiful!

 You can spend the first half of the day on the beach or walk around Agadir.
 It all depends on what you prefer.
 After lunch, there will be a new road.